Peer Recovery (PR)

 Experience

-500 hours of volunteer or paid work experience specific to the domains.
+500 hours of supervised volunteer or paid work experience specific to the PR Domains.

 Education